thingsdb/ThingsDocs/v0/content/data-types/tuple.md

 [indexof](../list/indexof) | Returns the index of a given value, or `nil` if not found.
 [len](../list/len) | Returns the length of the tuple.
 [map](../list/map) | Returns a new `list` with the results of calling a provided closure on every element.
+[reduce](../list/reduce) | Executes a reducer function on each element, resulting in a single output value.
 [sort](../list/sort) | Returns a new sorted `list`.

 {{% notice info %}}